aetperf/aetperf.github.io/_posts/2022-12-21-Dijkstra-s-algorithm-in-Cython-part-2-3.md

 We see that the optimization of the `_min_heapify` only brings small benefits.
 Improvements due to the *3*-ary or *4*-ary heaps as compared to the binary heap is also of small magnitude, but still significant.
 Finally, we observe a clear advantage of the *d*-ary heaps over the Fibonacci one for this kind of networks.
 This might be due to a different underlying data structure?

-Other improvements that we did not check in this post serie could be:
+Other improvements that we did not check in this post series could be:
 - 0-based indexing in the heap tree for *d*-arry heaps
 - a [monotone priority queue](https://en.wikipedia.org/wiki/Monotone_priority_queue)
-- priority queues without the `decrease_key` operation
+- "lighter" priority queues without the `decrease_key` operation

 {% if page.comments %}